A martini glass filled with coffee

 ·

 But wait!
-Before you mix that espresso shot with liquor, let's get the facts straight about the side effects of mixing alcohol and caffeine.
+Before you mix that espresso shot with liquor, let's get the facts straight about the side effects of mixing caffeine and alcohol.
+What happens when you combine coffee drinks with alcohol or energy drinks and alcohol?
+And what about drinking coffee after drinking alcohol?
+Let’s find out!

 Caffeine acts as a stimulant, giving us an energy kick by blocking adenosine — a neurotransmitter that makes us feel drowsy.
 By inhibiting adenosine, caffeine boosts our alertness and wakefulness.